rayyan35p/tp/docs/DeveloperGuide.md

 1. Unassign employee in a project from a task

-    1. Prerequisite: There must be employees, projects, and tasks present in TaskHub, with employees assigned to the tasks.
+    1. Prerequisite: There must be a project in the displayed project list containing an employee and a task with an assigned employee.

     2. Test case: `unassignT pr/2 t/1`<br>
        Expected: Un-assigns the first task in the second project from any employees currently assigned to it and returns the corresponding message to the user.<br>